Characters of the StarCraft series: Nova

 November Annabella Terra, call sign "Nova", a.k.a.
 "Agent X41822N", is a ghost agent and the protagonist of the StarCraft: Ghost sub-series.
 Despite the indefinite postponement of the Ghost video game, she appears in Wings of Liberty and Heart of the Swarm, as well as a series of novels, including StarCraft Ghost: Nova and StarCraft Ghost: Spectres.
 Nova is the subject of her own RTS campaign, Nova Covert Ops, which was released on March 29, 2016.

 Nova is the daughter of one of the highly influential Confederate Old Families; despite having unusually high psionic potential her father prevents her from being taken into the Confederate Ghost Program.
 However, after her family is murdered by an anti-Confederate resistance movement, Nova flees to the undercity of Tarsonis, where she is forced to work as an organized crime enforcer.
 Nova is rescued during the Zerg invasion of Tarsonis, and ends up in the possession of the newly formed Terran Dominion, who train her as a ghost.
 At her request, her memories are erased.

+She mostly appears in StarCraft series, as a minor antagonist.
+She initially appeared in StarCraft II: Wings of Liberty, as the source of the mysterious encrypted message that warns Jim Raynor of what Gabriel Tosh is planning: a revival of Project Shadowblade, a program in which Ghosts are given doses of jorium and terrazine to produce Spectres, giving them power but ended the subjects insane.
+She offers Ghosts for the Raiders to train, in turn she will eliminate the Project Shadowblade and Tosh.
+If declined, she just warned Raynor and cut off the transmission.
+In Heart of the Swarm, she led the assault team to capture Kerrigan, Raynor and Prince Valerian.
+She captured Raynor.